bagz6/webscraping/README.md

 contact-retriever - ids - restructure.py : grabing information from the website not perfect;<br>
 retCoorApi.py      : grabing coordinates from the address;<br>
 mapping.py         : creating marker on the location of the database on the map;<br>
-olx - scraper(FINAL) : final version for scraping olx website.
+olx - scraper (FINAL).py : final version for scraping olx website.
 Just change the appropriate url, and you are ready to go